-Doctor Doolittle — Hugh Lofting wrote the original book about Doctor Doolittle, a human doctor with the amazing ability to communicate with animals.
+- Doctor Doolittle: Hugh Lofting wrote the original book about Doctor Doolittle, a human doctor with the amazing ability to communicate with animals.
 On film, Doolittle was played by Rex Harrison in 1967 and more recently by Eddie Murphy.
 For the British version, wear a top hat, a vest, an overcoat, and a bowtie.
 For the American version, wear a modern doctor's coat, a vest, dark pants, and a stethoscope.

-- Doctor Evil — Dr Evil is a key villain from the Austin Powers films who bears a resemblance to Blofeld from the James Bond films.
+- Doctor Evil: Dr Evil is a key villain from the Austin Powers films who bears a resemblance to Blofeld from the James Bond films.
 Notably, Dr Evil has a sidekick called Mini-Me, who is a smaller version of the man himself.
 To dress as Dr Evil, wear a grey Nehru suit, a bald pate wig, and a facial scar.

-- Doctor Watson — Watson is Sherlock Holmes's partner in the fictional detective series that features the dynamic duo as they use deductive reasoning to solve interesting crimes and puzzles.
+- Doctor Watson: Watson is Sherlock Holmes's partner in the fictional detective series that features the dynamic duo as they use deductive reasoning to solve interesting crimes and puzzles.
 Wear a top hat and a wool three-piece suit.

-- Doctor Who — This character first came onto our screens in 1963 and has since had many incarnations and costume changes.
+- Doctor Who: This character first came onto our screens in 1963 and has since had many incarnations and costume changes.
 One of his most definitive looks is a tweed jacket, a patterned shirt, a bow tie, and black pants rolled up to display some black boots.

-- Dr Death — This is a great character to use for Halloween parties, and can be made up of a white coat covered in blood with a big syringe for an accessory.
+- Dr Death: This is a great character to use for Halloween parties and can be made up of a white coat covered in blood with a big syringe for an accessory.

-- Dr Foster — In the nursery rhyme, Dr Foster went to Gloucester in the pouring rain.
+- Dr Foster: In the nursery rhyme, Dr Foster went to Gloucester in the pouring rain.
 Wear a Victorian doctor's costume and carry an umbrella!

-Disney is a great theme by itself and has many characters starting with the letter "D." All of Disney's characters are licensed, and there are only small selection of trademarked Disney costumes available to purchase at the moment.
+Disney is a great theme by itself and has many characters starting with the letter "D." All of Disney's characters are licensed, and there is only a small selection of trademarked Disney costumes available to purchase at the moment.
 However, the selection is growing all the time, so watch this space!

-Some Disney Characters Beginning With D:
+Some Disney Characters Beginning With D

 - Daisy Duck